-Fluorescence pattern (positive reaction): Antibodies against nuclear antigens (ANA) can be found on numerous substrates.
-For the targeted determination and differentiation of antinuclear antibodies, a substrate combination consisting of human epithelial cells (HEp-20-10) and primate liver is suitable.
-The cell nuclei show a distinct fluorescence, which is characterised by certain patterns.
+Fluorescence pattern (positive reaction): The fluorescence is evaluated using EUROPattern.
+Antibodies against nuclear antigens (ANA) can be found on numerous substrates.
+For the targeted determination and differentiation of antinuclear antibodies, a substrate consisting of human epithelial cells (HEp-2) and primate liver is suitable.
+The cell nuclei show a distinct fluorescence, which is characterized by certain patterns.
 In the case of negative samples, the nuclei show no specific fluorescence.
-In each field evaluated, both interphase nuclei and mitotic cells of the HEp-20-10 cells as well as the liver should be examined, and this in several areas if possible.
-You can find an overview of the fluorescence patterns on the website on antinuclear antibodies (ANA) www.anapatterns.org (ICAP).
+In each field evaluated, both interphase nuclei and mitotic cells of the HEp-2 cells as well as the liver should be examined, and this in several areas if possible.

-If the positive control shows no specific fluorescence pattern, EUROIMMUN recommends not using the results and repeating the test.
+If the positive control shows no specific fluorescence pattern or the negative control shows a clear specific fluorescence, the results are not to be used and the test is to be repeated.

-A large range of fluorescence images can be found on the EUROIMMUN website (www.euroimmun.com).
+A large range of fluorescence images can be found on the EUROIMMUN website (www.euroimmun.com)

-Recommended qualitative evaluation:
+Qualitative evaluation:

-1.000 minoridos e dantanto e tardanom ANA reactivity (IgG) Evaluation No reaction at 1:100 Negative.
+ANA reactivity Evaluation No reaction at 1:100 Negative.
 No antibodies against cell nuclei detectable in the patient samples Positive reaction at 1:100 Trace.
 For IF types: pattern homogeneous, centromeres, nuclear dots, Jo-1, typical patterns of SS-A/SS-B, Sm/RNP possible indication of various rheumatic and other diseases.
 Positive reaction at 1:320 Positive.
 Indication of various rheumatic and other diseases.

-Recommended semiquantitative evaluation: The titer is defined as the sample dilution factor for which specific fluorescence is just identifiable.
+Quantitative evaluation: The titer is defined as the sample dilution factor for which specific fluorescence is just identifiable.
 This should be compared to the reaction obtained with an equivalently diluted negative serum.

-Antibody titers can be determined according to the following table from the fluorescence of the different sample dilutions:
+Antibody titers can be determined according to the following table from the fluorescence of the different sample dilutions.